gracechin/Mini-Wheg-Opt/README.md

-The Subsystem_x folders should contain all necessary code and files such that the results for the stand-alone subsystem optimisations that you have worked on individually can be reproduced. **Note**: these are significantly more important than the System implementation.
+The Subsystem_x folders should contain all necessary code and files such that the results for the stand-alone subsystem optimisations that you have worked on individually can be reproduced.

+**NOTE:** The Subsystem_x directories are significantly more important than System on an individual basis.
+Students take sole responsibility for ensuring that the quality and accuracy of their Subsystem directories.

 Executing the Code
 ----------